mitschabaude/fast-base64/README.md

 let base64 = toBase64(bytes);
 ```

+DISCLAIMER: You probably don't *need* speed-optimized base64. `fast-base64/nano`, even if it is the slowest of all versions that I tried, could even be the best choice for typical applications, because the speed difference will be simply not noticable if payloads are not huge.
+For example, on my laptop, 10kB of base64 decode in in 0.06ms with `fast-base64` and in 5ms with `fast-base64/nano`.

 ## Base64 URL

-To support base64url, we offer two tiny helper functions (the runtime overhead compared with base64 transcoding itself is negligible):
+To support base64url, we offer two tiny helper functions which have negligible runtime overhead compared with base64 transcoding itself:

 ```js
 import {toUrl, fromUrl} from 'fast-base64/url';